 Design Freedom

-Traffic spike?
+Traffic surge?
 WordPress on shared hosting crashes.
-Next.js on Vercel auto-scales globally.
+On managed hosting, it slows noticeably.
+Next.js on Vercel auto-scales globally through edge CDN without any configuration.
 You never think about server capacity.

 Long-Term Cost

-Higher upfront investment, but near-zero ongoing costs.
-No premium plugins, no managed hosting fees, no maintenance hours.
-Over 3 years, total cost of ownership often favors Next.js.
+Higher upfront investment.
+Near-zero ongoing costs.
+No premium plugin renewals, no managed hosting fees in the $300+/month range, no maintenance hours.
+Over 3 years, total cost of ownership often favors Next.js — especially when you factor in the cost of one preventable security breach.

 The Decision Framework